battahma/CS290assignment1/bio.md

-Hobbies: I like hiking and playing soccer.
+Hobbies:I like hiking and playing soccer.
+	I also like driving around alot.
 Interests: I like anything that involves technology.

 Programming Background